cypress-io/cypress-documentation/source/guides/overview/why-cypress.md

 Cypress comes fully baked, batteries included.
 Here is a list of things it can do that no other testing framework can:

 - **Time Travel:** Cypress takes snapshots as your tests run.
-Simply hover over commands in the {% url 'Command Log' overview-of-test-runner#Command-Log %} to see exactly what happened at each step.
+Simply hover over commands in the {% url 'Command Log' test-runner#Command-Log %} to see exactly what happened at each step.
 - **Debuggability:** Stop guessing why your tests are failing. {% url 'Debug directly' debugging %} from familiar tools like Chrome DevTools.
 Our readable errors and stack traces make debugging lightning fast.
 - **Automatic Waiting:** Never add waits or sleeps to your tests.
 Cypress {% url 'automatically waits' introduction-to-cypress#Cypress-is-Not-Like-jQuery %} for commands and assertions before moving on.
 No more async hell.
 - **Spies, Stubs, and Clocks:** Verify and {% url 'control the behavior' stubs-spies-and-clocks %} of functions, server responses, or timers.
 The same functionality you love from unit testing is right at your fingertips.